Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Results

 \subsection{$\RBMD$ optimized constellations}

-Conventional PM-16QAM, as used in the 400ZR standard, is considered as a baseline.
-Next to that, \abb{PS} is applied on top of PM-16QAM by shaping each real dimension with an ideal amplitude shaper, where amplitudes are randomly drawn from a predefined distribution.
-The distribution is optimized for each pair of launch power and transmission distance, and is not constrained to be a \abb{MB} distribution.
-The proposed 4D-GSS-4 constellations are also optimized and evaluated for each pair of launch power and distance.
-Lastly, a 4D sphere packed constellation is also considered, specifically the 256 point Welti constellation (w4-256) \cite{Welti1974}.
-Sphere packed constellations are optimal for the \abb{AWGN} channel for a given \abb{SE} and will provide insight into the maximum expected performance in the linear region later in this paper.
-For $\RBMD$ evaluation, w4-256 uses the optimized binary labeling from \cite{Binary_Labeling}.

-\Cref{fig:results_RBMD_dist} shows $\RBMD$ results for a distance sweep between 120 and 180 km in which 4D-GSS-4 achieves $1.3\%$ gain in $\RBMD$ and $1.6\%$ gain in distance compared to PM-16QAM around 160km.
+\Cref{fig:results_RBMD_dist} shows $\RBMD$ results for a distance sweep between 120 and 180 km.
+In the inset of \cref{fig:results_RBMD_dist}, 4D-GSS-4 achieves $1.6\%$ gain in $\RBMD$ and $1.7\%$ gain in distance compared to PM-16QAM around 160km.
+These gains represent the increase in data rate and distance as a result of the shaping gain.
 Since in this specific scenario, the 400ZR link is loss-limited, results are shown at optimal launch power until the distance is too large to satisfy the received power requirement of at least $-20$~dBm.
 The point after which this occurs is indicated by solid markers.
 Beyond these markers, the constellations are pushed to launch powers above the optimal value to satisfy the received power requirement.
 In \cref{fig:results_RBMD_dist}, it is shown that the distance for which 4D-GSS-4 can operate at optimal launch power is approximately $5$~km larger than the other considered constellations.
 This increase in maximum optimal launch power is also reflected in \cref{fig:results_RBMD_pow} where 4D-GSS-4 has $0.5$ dB higher optimal launch power ($P^*$) compared to the baselines and hence, the highest nonlinear tolerance among the considered schemes.
 The region where NL tolerance is observed is indicated in yellow.
 In the linear domain, 4D-GSS-4 has similar performance to PM-16QAM and loses in performance compared to PM-16QAM-PS.
 Even though an optimized binary labeling is used for the w4-256 constellation, since it is not designed to maximize $\RBMD$, it performs poorly.